 You’ll also visit the Tomb of the Unknown Soldier, Parliament House on Constitution Square, and the Pan Athenian Stadium.
 We'll also stop into a Vantage-recommended shop and browse for fine Greek art, antiquities, and souvenirs.
 Afterwards, enjoy time at leisure, with lunch on your own in the charming, flower-bedecked Plaka district at the foot of the Acropolis.

 Uncover more historical and architectural marvels in Athens

 Enjoy another day to discover the treasures in the birthplace of democracy.
 We’ll visit the National Archaeological Museum as well as the New Acropolis Museum, adding some rich background into your historical discoveries the day prior.
 After lunch, spend the rest of the day at leisure in Athens.

-Venture to Cape Sounion or spend a day at leisure in Athens
+Spend a day at leisure in Athens

-Or, spend a day at leisure to enjoy more time in the Greek capital city.
+Spend a day at leisure to enjoy more time in the Greek capital city.
 Your hotel is conveniently located near the upscale Kolonaki district in the center of Athens, close to many shops and restaurants, as well as some of the city's best museums.